ffund/tcp-ip-essentials/lab-ntp/ntp.md

 to see the manual page for this utility, and study its options and usages.

 You are going to use `ntpdate` on one of your clients to query a pool of NTP servers on the Internet.
+First, use the `date` command to create an offset of a few seconds on the client.

+Then, start a `tcpdump`.
 The following `tcpdump` command uses command substitution to fill in the name of the network interface that is used to reach the Internet, and then use `tcpdump` to capture NTP traffic on that interface -

 ```
 sudo tcpdump -i $(ip route get 8.8.8.8 | grep -oP "(?<=dev )[^ ]+") 'udp port 123' -w ntp-$(hostname -s).pcap